Carlo D’AnselmiWake Up

 Though the scenes and characters of D’Anselmi’s works are entirely imagined, they are founded within the artist’s memories.
 His father, for instance, grew many fruit trees and was often trimming and pruning them.
 The birdhouse in Bird House (2021) is actually a smaller version of the artist’s childhood home, and we can find fragments of his grandmother’s summerhouse incorporated throughout the works in Wake Up.
 D’Anselmi is therefore constantly testing the boundary between what is real and what is not; between the way things are supposed to be and what he, as an artist, can get away with.
 By fabricating a world that does not abide by the rules of reality, D’Anselmi is able to access a childlike sense of wonder.
 The artist’s latest body of work captures just how vast and full of possibility the world feels when we begin to discover it for the first time.

 Carlo D’Anselmi (b.
 1991, New York, NY) lives and works in Ridgewood, Queens.
 He holds an MFA in Painting from The New York Studio School of Drawing, Painting & Sculpture, New York, NY and a BA from Saint Anselm College, Manchester, NH.
 This is the artist’s first solo exhibition with Thierry Goldberg Gallery following his recent online show of works on paper.
-D’Anselmi had also exhibited at Monya Rowe Gallery, New York, NY; Kravetz Wehby Gallery, New York, NY; The Cabin, Los Angles, CA; Pamela Salisbury Gallery, Hudson, NY; Galerie Kornfeld, Berlin, Germany; Auxier Kline, New York, NY; Danese/Corey, New York, NY; ROOM Artspace, Brooklyn, NY; and The Painting Center, New York, NY.
+D’Anselmi had also exhibited at Monya Rowe Gallery, New York, NY; Kravetz Wehby Gallery, New York, NY; The Cabin, Los Angeles, CA; Pamela Salisbury Gallery, Hudson, NY; Galerie Kornfeld, Berlin, Germany; Auxier Kline, New York, NY; Danese/Corey, New York, NY; ROOM Artspace, Brooklyn, NY; and The Painting Center, New York, NY.